 World’s largest river island situated in Brahmaputra river.
 Majuli island is spread over 452 square km.
 In Majuli, there are about 22 satras, setup in the 15th century.
 Some of the popular satras like Dakshipath, Garapur, Auniati and Kamlabari.
 Each satra is a place of study and prayer for the residing monks.
 The island consists of about 600 monasteries.
 Majuli is also known for being the hub of neo-vaishnavite culture.

-Majuli Island is nearby to Jorhat.
+Majuli Island is near to Jorhat.
 It is well connected with different means of transportation.
 From Guwahati you can catch a flight to Jorhat, even from Kolkata flights are available for Jorhat.
 On the other hand, you can take a ferry ride from Neemati Ghat where two ferry boats are available per day.
-Once you are in town, renting a bicycle is a pretty option.
+You can also explore the town in bicycles as that is also an option.
+There are various spots to hire a rented bicycle.
 Majuli has also has many beautiful birds.

 The main festival of Majuli is Raas Festival which is celebrated for three days and takes place around the full moon night of mid-November, though the exact date changes every year.
 The main occupation of the island is agriculture, pottery, fishing and weaving.
 Rice beer can be easily found across the northeast.
 It’s obvious you will get it here as well.
 Rice beer is a homemade blend and really cheap.
 There is an interesting fact about the island which you surely want to know.
 Majuli didn’t see its first mobile phone until 2009.
 There are no hotels here, however, only guest houses are there for your service.